collabdotcloud/docs.collab.cloud/docs/help/faq.md

 ![id-comparison](/assets/images/screen-shots/admin/id-comparison.png)

 **A.** Yes, this is correct.
 As you can see in the above screenshot, SmartCloud IDs weren't consistent regarding length.
 We decided to use a more technical but consistent pattern.
 As a side effect, you can easely distinguish between migrated and new users.

+**Q. How do I remove Connections Cloud from my Windows Connector?**

+**A.** Go to Windows Explorer, find the Connector and connected sites in the left navigation pane (usually towards the bottom), right click on the site you want to remove, and click "Disconnect from Site".

+**Q. I have configured my Desktop Connector.
+Why can't I see my communities?**

+**A.** Your community information in the desktop plugin is stored client-side.
+This means we were unable to migrate it and the communities will need to be re-added.
+Once re-added, you will be able to access your community data.